RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 Use HDMI as composite requires more CPU usage.

+## High Resolution Texture Packs

 From Current version forward Hi Resolution Texture options are automatically configured to True in the configuration files.
 You should not need to modify them as you did with previous versions.

-If it is critical to check that everything is enabled simply run this command in one line cat /opt/retropie/configs/n64/mupen64plus.cfg | grep Textures && cat /opt/retropie/configs/n64/mupen64plus.cfg | grep txHiresEnable
+If it is critical to check that everything is enabled simply run this command in one line

+``cat /opt/retropie/configs/n64/mupen64plus.cfg | grep Textures && cat /opt/retropie/configs/n64/mupen64plus.cfg | grep txHiresEnable``

 and you should get a result looking like